joshenoy/sathyabh.at/content/blog/2008-03-08-chennai-twitter-meetup.md

 >
 > Help tweet the news or slap the badge on your blog.

-If you&#8217;re a twitterer in Chennai and would like to be part of the meetup then head over to the [Tweetup Wiki][2] and fill in the details.
-As much as I&#8217;d like to attend the tweetup(my first ever, I might add)  I will be at home in Mangalore and hence won&#8217;t be ableto attend tweetup.
+If you're a twitterer in Chennai and would like to be part of the meetup then head over to the [Tweetup Wiki][2] and fill in the details.
+As much as I'd like to attend the tweetup(my first ever, I might add)  I will be at home in Mangalore and hence won't be ableto attend tweetup.
 Hope the guys would tweet about it.

 Cheers guys and have a good time